bullhorn/invenias-api-docs/source/index.html.md

     <li>The request is missing authentication information, or the Authorization header provided could not be validated.</li>
 </ul>

 Please review every single piece of text in the request, ensuring that there are no typos in the endpoint, headers (name and values), and body.
-If you copied and pasted any part of your API request, pay extra attention that they don't include any mistakes or random characters that could be causing an issue.
+If you copied and pasted any part of your API request, pay extra attention that they don’t include any mistakes or random characters that could cause an issue.

 <aside class="warning">
 If this response is accompanied by the message "invalid_client" the 'Content-Type' header is incorrect or is missing from the request.
 Please ensure the 'Content-Type' header is declared in your request and the value is set to 'application/x-www-form-urlencoded'.